 Looking for a Family - Friendly and Socially Distanced Spring Activity?

-Try DIY tree tapping in Wayzata's Big Woods!
-This year, to keep our community safe, there will not be a gathering event for Maple Tree Tapping.
-Instead, we encourage you to sign up for the DIY experience, which will allow you to do it on your own time (after the sap starts rising) and remain a safe distance apart.
+Try DIY tree tapping on Wayzata's Big Woods Knoll* or your back yard!
+This year, to keep our community safe, there will not be a gathering event for Maple Tree Tapping nor will we be reducing the sap in a central location.
+That process will be handled by you in your yard.
+Instead, we encourage you to sign up for the DIY experience, which will allow you to do it on your own time (after the sap starts rising) and remain a safe distance.

 DID YOU KNOW?